Here are the most popular of the 65 posts I’ve made so far in 2018, starting from the earliest:

 “Going forward, studies must explore the longitudinal effects of early trauma on methylation as well as comparisons of multiple loci methylation patterns and interactions to determine the greatest factors contributing to health outcomes.
 Only then, can we start to consider the role of sex in moderating risk.”

-I don’t agree with the cause-ignoring approach of the behavior therapy mentioned in the review.
+I didn’t agree with the cause-ignoring approach of the behavior therapy mentioned in the review.
 Does it make sense to approach one category of symptoms:

 by treating another category of symptoms?